arsena-k/Word2Vec-bias-extraction/README.md

 * questions_words_pasted.txt
 * questions_words.txt

-**Description:** This code is for training a Word2Vec model using Gensim, including suggested hyperparamters.
+**Description:** This code is for training a Word2Vec model using Gensim, including suggested hyperparameters.
 Code is also included for evaluating model quality on the Google Analogy Test.
 Some suggested ways to explore the model are also included.

 ## Part B: Try a Geometric Approach to measure bias inspired by Bolukbasi et al 2016
 Files needed from this repo: